4.8 out of 5 (61 experiences)

 Purple Shamrocks needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Purple Shamrocks in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Purple Shamrocks in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Purple Shamrocks after it doubles in size or once a year—whichever comes first.

 I love waking up and going to see my butterflies.
 They are so happy, fully open and ready for the day.
 It’s just an overall fun plant.
 The butterflies range in color for me.
 Some are a deep purple, others are a dark lime green and some are even a mixture of both but faded as if bleached.
 The flowers are absolutely adorable and also open and close at night.

 One of the first plants I purchased back in 2019.
 Still going strong almost 2 years later!
 I have propagated this plant a couple times and given the babies as a gift to other family members once they were ready to set out on their own!
 It’s a strong, stubborn little thing!

 This one is my FAVORITE.
 I love how she perks up during daylight hours and looks like a whole family of butterflies circling my credenza.
 I wasn’t sure she was going to make it, as she was shipped to Michigan in February and got delayed by the USPS, but she dusted herself off and got back in the game!